quicwg/qlog/draft-marx-qlog-main-schema.md

 ### protocol_type {#protocol-type-field}

-The "protocol_type" field indicates to which protocol (or protocol "stack") this event belongs.
+The "protocol_type" array field indicates to which protocols (or protocol "stacks") this event belongs.
 This allows a single qlog file to aggregate traces of different protocols (e.g., a web server offering both TCP+HTTP/2 and QUIC+HTTP/3 connections).

-For example, QUIC and HTTP/3 events have the "QUIC_HTTP3" protocol_type value, see [QLOG-QUIC-HTTP3].
+For example, QUIC and HTTP/3 events have the "QUIC" and "HTTP3" protocol_type entry values, see [QLOG-QUIC] and [QLOG-H3].

-Typically however, all events in a single trace are of the same protocol, and this field is logged once in "common_fields", see {{common-fields}}.
+Typically however, all events in a single trace are of the same few protocols, and this array field is logged once in "common_fields", see {{common-fields}}.

 ### triggers {#trigger-field}